Eye cancer survival rates

-Survival rates are often used by doctors as a standard way of discussing a person’s prognosis (outlook).
-Some patients with cancer may want to know the survival statistics for people in similar situations, while others may not find the numbers helpful or may even not want to know them.
-Whether or not you want to read about the survival statistics below for ocular eye melanoma is up to you.
+Doctors often use survival rates as a standard way of discussing a person’s prognosis (outlook).
+Some people with cancer may want to know the survival statistics for people in similar situations, while others may not find the numbers helpful or may even not want to know them.
+If you don’t want to know them, stop reading here and skip to the next section.

-In order to get 5-year survival rates, doctors have to look at people who were treated at least 5 years ago.
-Improvements in treatment since then may result in a more favorable outlook for people now being diagnosed with this cancer.
-Five-year relative survival rates, such as the numbers below, assume that some people will die of other causes and compare the observed survival with that expected for people without the cancer.
-This is a more accurate way to describe the prognosis (outlook) for patients with a particular type and stage of cancer.
+To get 5-year survival rates, doctors have to look at people who were treated at least 5 years ago.
+Improvements in treatment since then may result in a better outlook for people now being diagnosed with this cancer.
+Five-year relative survival rates, such as the numbers below for eye melanoma, assume that some people will die of other causes and compare the observed survival with that expected for people without the cancer.
+This is a more accurate way to describe the outlook for patients with a particular type and stage of cancer.

-Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they cannot predict what will happen in any particular person’s case.
-Other factors may affect a person’s outlook, such as the type of cells in the tumor (spindle or epithelioid), as well as the patient’s age and general health.
-Your doctor can tell you how the numbers below may apply to you, as he or she is familiar with the aspects of your particular situation.
+Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they can’t predict what will happen in any person’s case.
+Other factors can also affect a person’s outlook, such as the type of cells in the tumor, the patient’s age and general health, and how well the cancer responds to treatment.
+Your doctor knows your situation best and can tell you how the numbers below apply to you.

 The numbers below come from the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) database, and are based on about 1,500 patients who were diagnosed with melanoma of the eye between 1988 and 2001.

-In patients whose cancer is confined to the eye, the 5-year survival rate is about 80%.
-This is in stark contrast to melanomas that have spread to distant parts of the body, where the 5-year survival rate is about 15%.
+When the cancer is confined to the eye, the 5-year relative survival rate is about 80%.
+For people with eye melanomas that have spread to distant parts of the body, the 5-year relative survival rate is about 15%.

 Survival rates for lymphoma of the eye